MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/Reset-SmbClientConfiguration.md

 ```

 ### -EncryptionCiphers
-Resets the encryption ciphers used by the SMB client to its default value.
+Resets the encryption ciphers used by the SMB client to its default value and order.

 ```yaml
 Type: SwitchParameter